vanpe20/zerushi.github.io/content/authors/admin/_index.md

 ---

 I am a senior majoring in Software Engineering at [Dalian University of Technology](https://www.dlut.edu.cn/) in ISE.
 I will be an intern of [**Shanghai AI laboratory**](https://www.shlab.org.cn/)
-My research interests are *LLM-based Agents*, *Trustworthy Machine Learning* and *Generative Artificial Intelligence including (Multimodal) Large Language Models and Diffusion Models*.
+My research interests are *MLSys*,*LLM-based Agents*, *Trustworthy Machine Learning* and *Generative Artificial Intelligence including (Multimodal) Large Language Models and Diffusion Models*.
 During my college life, I was guided by [Prof.Risheng Liu](https://rsliu.tech/).
 Now, I am an intern student guided by [Prof.Yongfeng Zhang](https://yongfeng.me/).
 I worked as an intern at Computing Power Platform in [Li Auto Inc](https://www.lixiang.com/#li).
 I've got a bunch of hobbies, likes soccer, traditional Chinese calligraphy, traveling and mixing drinks.
 By the way I am a big Manchester United fan.